-I hear a lot of athletes asking “what kind of training should I do once we start the season?”
+"What kind of training should I do once the season starts?

 Luckily there are easy answers to these questions, and others relating to in-season athletic development.
 First, you must remember that there are times of the year to emphasize skill development and work a little less intensely on athletic development.

 There are also times during the year to emphasize athletic development and work less intensely on skill development.
 There is NEVER a time during the year when you should be doing all of one, and none of the other.
 In fact, it is extremely important that you maintain a high level of fitness, strength, and power during the season, and just as important that you work on training your skills in the off-season.
 So, how do you do these things?
 Well, after you have realized that you need to continue to work on your strength, power, mobility, and stability throughout the season, the first thing you should do is to set aside some amount of time (45 min to 60 min) two times per week to dedicate to your athletic development.
 The most important part of being a strong, physical, explosive player is a consistent dedication to these aspects of your game.
 If you can incorporate some time right before or right after practice, it may help you stay on schedule.